EricCroston/Matplotlib-challenge/README.md

 # Matplotlib-challenge
 Module 5 Challenge

+code for this analysis is in the "Pymaceuticals" folder, file name "pymaceuticals.ipynb"

 Requirements
 Prepare the Data (20 points) - The datasets are merged into a single DataFrame.
 (6 points), The number of mice are shown from the merged DataFrame.
 (2 points), Each duplicate mice is found based on the Mouse ID and Timepoint.
 (6 points), A clean DataFrame is created with the dropped duplicate mice.
 (4 points), The number of mice are shown from the clean DataFrame.
 (2 points)